 Business Assurance are also responsible for the monitoring of actions that come out of individual reviews and undertake quarterly Fraud and Probity reporting which is reported to the Chief Financial Officer.
-Significant issues identified during Fraud and Probity reporting are included within Business Assurance's quarterly Audit and Risk Committee updates.
+Significant issues identified from review activity are included within Business Assurance's quarterly Audit and Risk Committee updates along with an update on outstanding audit actions.